 Construction of the new Holder-Wright Park began January 2018 at the northeast corner of Emerald Parkway and Riverside Drive.

-Drivers may experience traffic impacts in late spring/early summer.
-On Friday, March 23 and Monday, March 26, one eastbound lane of traffic will be closed from approximately 9 a.m. to 3 p.m. for waterline installation.
+Drivers will experience periodic traffic impacts in late spring/early summer.
+Beginning June 6, one eastbound lane and one westbound lane of traffic will be closed between Riverside Drive and Bright Road from approximately 9 a.m. to 3 p.m.
 Traffic will be maintained in both directions.

 By Fall 2018, this phase of construction will include: